eldjanabdullayev17/Inventory-Management-System/README.md

 ## Installation
--Clone the repository: git clone `repository_url` -Open the project in Visual Studio.
+- Clone the repository: git clone `repository_url`
+- Open the project in Visual Studio.
--Restore the required NuGet packages.
+- Restore the required NuGet packages.
--Set up the SQL Server database connection string in the configuration file.
+- Set up the SQL Server database connection string in the configuration file.
--Run the application.
+- Run the application.